jaragont/orchestration-workshop/_pages/1-getting-started.md

 This will install the packages listed in `requirements.txt`.

-You will need to repeat this step every time you add a new package to `requirements.txt`.

 To verify that `IntelliSense` now works correctly, open up any `.py` file in your project.
 `cmd`+click or `Ctrl`+click on any import in your file, you should be taken to the source file of the corresponding package.